Graph convolutional network as a fast statistical emulator for numerical ice sheet modeling: Results

-The spatial distribution of ice thickness from the ISSM simulation and deep learning emulators are shown in Fig. \ref{Velocity_map}.
-The overall spatial distribution of ice velocity is well reproduced by deep-learning emulators: slow ice flow around ice margins and higher velocity under higher melting rates.
-Interestingly, most large errors are found along the main ice stream and branches of this ice stream in the FCN, MLP, GCN, and GAT test results.
-In particular, the error of FCN is mostly concentrated around the fast ice regions.
-This result implies that the fixed kernel size of FCN cannot efficiently reproduce different neighboring impacts by different ice velocity fields.
-Since most of the target area is covered by slow ice, the fixed kernel of FCN has limitations in representing a minor portion of fast ice.
-Hence, considering that EGCN significantly reduces the errors in the fast ice stream in Fig. \ref{Velocity_map}, EGCN is more reliable for predicting fast ice behavior in the PIG than the traditional FCN.
+The spatial distribution of ice velocity from the ISSM simulation and deep learning emulators are shown in Figure \ref{Velocity_map}.
+The overall spatial distribution of ice velocity is well reproduced by deep learning emulators: fast ice along the central ice stream, slow ice flow around ice margins, higher velocity under higher melting rates, and increase in ice velocity by time under a higher melting rate.
+Interestingly, most large errors are found along the grounding part of the central ice stream.
+All deep learning emulators overestimate velocity at a melting rate of 10 m $\text{a}^{-1}$ and underestimate velocity at a melting rate of 70 m $\text{a}^{-1}$.
+Similar to the findings from ice thickness results, the MLP exhibits larger errors around the grounding line, which may be caused by the no connectivity propagation process of MLP.
+Additionally, it is worth mentioning the substantial differences between GCN and FCN results on a mesh resolution of $M_0$ = 2 km.
+In the $M_0$ = 2 km result, the FCN shows a significant error around the boundary between fast and static ice on the floating ice part, which is not observed in the GCN result.
+This result implies the limitation of fixed-resolution FCN in describing the detailed ice dynamics with a finer resolution.
+While the ISSM simulation refines mesh sizes and renders a finer mesh in the fast ice region, the FCN uses a 2 km grid size for all locations regardless of ice dynamic conditions.
+Hence, the 2 km fixed resolution of FCN does not capture the dynamic details produced by numerical ice sheet models near the boundary of fast and slow ice.